Oakland's Maxwell kneels during anthem for 2nd straight day

 OAKLAND, Calif.
-(AP) — Oakland Athletics catcher Bruce Maxwell pressed a hand against his chest and took to a knee for the national anthem for the second straight game on Sunday, part of the protest movement that has been criticized by President Donald Trump.
+(AP) — Oakland Athletics catcher Bruce Maxwell pressed a hand to his heart and took to a knee for the national anthem for the second straight game Sunday, part of a protest movement that has been criticized by President Donald Trump.

-On Saturday, the 26-year-old rookie became the first major league baseball player to kneel during "The Star-Spangled Banner" before the A's played Texas.
-For the second straight day, teammate Mark Canha put a hand on Maxwell's shoulder in a show of support Sunday.
+On Saturday, the 26-year-old rookie became the first major league player to kneel during "The Star-Spangled Banner" before the A's played Texas.
+Again Sunday, teammate Mark Canha put a hand on Maxwell's shoulder in a show of support like he also did Saturday.

+Maxwell received support from NBA Finals MVP Kevin Durant of the champion Golden State Warriors.

+"More power to him, man.
+He's standing up for something great," Durant said across town after the team's second practice of training camp.
+"We all respect it, support it and appreciate it."

 A's manager Bob Melvin said Maxwell's protest was a courageous act, noting that the decision to become the first player in the majors to adopt the protest came with risk.